 Coconut water is the juice found in young, green coconuts.
 It’s a naturally hydrating source of essential electrolytes: sodium, potassium, magnesium, calcium and phosphate as well as small amounts of many essential amino acids.

-Chia is a gluten-free ancient grain that is rich in omega-3 fatty acids and antioxidants.
+Chia is a gluten-free seed that is rich in omega-3 fatty acids and antioxidants.
 Using Chia seeds provides your nut milks with extra fiber, calcium and magnesium.

 Here’s my basic formula along with the chocolate hazelnut and honey cinnamon variations.
 Drink it straight up, over ice, pour it on your cereal, use it in smoothies, or however you fancy.